Serving The South Metro With Quality Hospice Care

 - Bereavement Counselors

-Minnesota Hospice also offers a wide array of integrative therapies to further enhance the quality of life and customize care to suit individual needs and preferences.
-Our care options include:
+Minnesota Hospice also offers a wide array of integrated therapies to further enhance the quality of life and customize care to suit individual needs and preferences.
+Learn more here.

 Where is Care Delivered?